Meteor-Community-Packages/meteor-timesync/README.md

 ## Usage

-- `TimeSync.serverTime(clientTime, updateInterval)`: returns the server time for a given client time.
+- `TimeSync.serverTime(clientTime, updateInterval)`: returns the server time for a given client time, as a UTC/Unix timestamp.
 A reactive variable which changes with the computed offset, and updates continually.
 Pass in `clientTime` optionally to specify a particular time on the client, instead of reactively depending on the current time.
 Pass in `updateInterval` to change the rate (in milliseconds) at which the reactive variable updates; the default value is 1000 (1 second).
 - `TimeSync.serverOffset()`: returns the current time difference between the server and the client.
 Reactively updates as the offset is recomputed.
 - `TimeSync.roundTripTime()`: The round trip ping to the server.
 Also reactive.
 - `TimeSync.isSynced()`: Reactive variable that determines if an initial sync has taken place.